developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/glossary/index.md

 See Android Enterprise.

 ### APK
 Abbreviation for Android Package, the file format used for packaging and distributing Android applications.
-When referring to the APK file extension, Techdocs usually presents the term as .apk or `.apk`.
+When referring to the APK file extension, TechDocs usually presents the term as .apk or `.apk`.

 ### Bundle Array
 A series of Android bundles that determines the order to apply subsets of Managed Configurations.
 Allows full enforcement of order dependency when required.